cloudogu/ecosystem/docs/docs/user-guide/setup-json.md

 #### internalIp
 * Optional
 * Data type: String
 * Content: This field contains the IP address that should be used for internal DNS resolution of the host.
-This of special interest for installations that use a Split DNS configuration.
-In a Split DNS configuration the CES instance is available under a different IP address than from inside the CES.
+This is of special interest for installations that use a Split DNS configuration.
+In a Split DNS configuration the CES instance has a public IP address that is only reachable from the outside.
+Inside the CES instance a different, private IP address is used to interact with the internal parts of the instance.
 This field will be only evaluated if `userInternalIp` is set to `true`, otherwise it will be ignored.
 * Example: `"internalIp": "10.0.2.15"`

 #### completed